zglu/Scripts_Bioinfo/README.md

 # CodingPractice
-R, Python, Perl and JS scripts that I used for my work.
+Collection of R, Python, Perl and JS scripts that I used for my work.
-Comments are welcome.